ken-createfuture-demo/aft-demo-presentation/slides/01-aft-overview.md

-# AFT: Technical Mission Briefing
+# Table of Contents

+**1. Introduction**
+What is AFT and why we're using it

+**2. The Journey**
+From zero to deployed AFT

+**3. Architecture**
+How AFT works under the hood

+**4. The Demo**
+Our actual implementation walkthrough

+**5. Customisations**
+Tailoring accounts to project needs

+**6. What We Delivered**
+Concrete outcomes and business value

+**7. Summary & Questions**

+---

 ## The Objective

-**AWS Account Factory for Terraform (AFT)** is our dedicated orchestration engine for AWS Control Tower.
-We are moving from manual "ticket-ops" to a pure **GitOps** workflow: commit HCL, trigger the pipeline, and have a fully hardened, compliant account ready.
+**AWS Account Factory for Terraform (AFT)** automates AWS account provisioning through Control Tower.

+We're moving from manual ticket-based account requests to **GitOps**: commit HCL, pipeline runs, account ready.
+Simple as that.

 ---

 ## Why This Matters

-* **Standardised Delivery:** No more "snowflake" accounts; every VPC and IAM role is identical by design
+**Standardised delivery** - No more one-off account configurations
-* **Rapid Scaling:** Provision ten project accounts as easily as one
+**Rapid scaling** - Provision ten accounts as easily as one
-* **Immutable Audit Trail:** Every change documented in Git and DynamoDB
+**Audit trail** - Every change tracked in Git
-* **Engineer Autonomy:** Teams request accounts via Pull Request
+**Engineer autonomy** - Teams request accounts via Pull Request

 ---

 ## Control Tower: The Foundation

-**What is Control Tower?** AWS's managed service for setting up and governing multi-account environments.
+AWS Control Tower is a managed service for multi-account governance.

-Before deploying AFT, enable AWS Control Tower (one-time setup):
+**Before deploying AFT, enable Control Tower (one-time setup):**

-1. Your existing AWS account becomes the **Management Account**
-2. Control Tower **automatically creates** two new accounts:
+Your existing AWS account becomes the **Management Account**.
+Control Tower then automatically creates two additional accounts:
-   - **Log Archive** - centralised logging
+- **Log Archive** - Centralised logging
-   - **Audit** - security and compliance
+- **Audit** - Security and compliance monitoring

-**What you provide:** Email addresses for Log Archive and Audit
-**What Control Tower does:** Creates accounts, applies baseline, configures OUs
+You provide the email addresses, Control Tower handles the rest.

 ---